Bengali Hindu diaspora: Tripura

-The non-tribal population of Tripura, the mostly Bengali-speaking Hindus and Muslims, constitute more than two-thirds of the state's population.
-The resident and the migrant Bengali population benefitted from the culture and language of the royal house of Tripura thanks to embracement of Hinduism and adoption of Bengali as the state language by the Maharajahs of Tripura much before Indian independence.
+The non-tribal population of Tripura, the mostly Bengali-speaking Hindus and Muslims, constitutes more than two-thirds of the state's population.
+The resident and the migrant Bengali population benefited from the culture and language of the royal house of Tripura thanks to embracement of Hinduism and the adoption of Bengali as the state language by the Maharajahs of Tripura much before Indian independence.
 After the Partition of India and Tripura's accession to the Dominion of India, thousands of Bengali Hindus from eastern Bengal took refuge in Tripura.
-The influx of the Bengali Hindus increased during the Bangladesh Liberation War, when of Bengali Hindus were massacred in Bangladesh by the Pakistani occupation army.
+The influx of the Bengali Hindus increased during the Bangladesh Liberation War, when many Bengali Hindus were massacred in Bangladesh by the Pakistani occupation army.
 At present there are around 2.2 million Bengali Hindus in Tripura, making them the largest ethnic group in the state, constituting over 60% of the total population.